MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-regnskabbasis-export.md

 ---
-title: Exporting accounting data to Regnskab Basis in Denmark
+title: Export accounting data to Regnskab Basis in Denmark
-description: Uploading of CSV file with accounting data to Regnskab Basis in Denmark.
+description: This article describes how to upload a CSV file with accounting data to Regnskab Basis in Denmark.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: na